Code-Institute-Submissions/Pyleks-milestone4/README.md

 more to run on Heroku</strong>

 <strong>Database migrations</strong>
 To enable all the database information.
+Run the following commands.
-1. run the following commands ``python manage.py makemigrations``
+1. ``python manage.py makemigrations``
 2. ``python manage.py migrate``
 3. ```python manage.py createsuperuser```